Judiciary of Russia: Investigators/detectives

 The Investigative Committee, sometimes described as the "Russian FBI", is the main federal investigating authority in Russia, formed in place of the Investigative Committee of the Prosecutor General in 2011.

 The investigative departments of the federal subjects are subordinate to the Investigative Committee, and the investigative divisions of towns and raions are subordinate to the investigative departments of the federal subjects.
 There are specialized investigative departments (investigative departments on transport, investigative department of Baikonur Cosmodrome) which are subordinate to the Investigative Committee and have own subordinated investigative divisions.
 Finally, there is the Chief Military Investigative Department which is subordinate to the Investigative Committee and have own subordinated military investigative departments (military investigative department of the Western Military District, military investigative department of the Eastern Military District, military investigative department of the Southern Military District, military investigative department of the Central Military District, military investigative department of the Northern Fleet, military investigative department of the Baltic Fleet, military investigative department of the Black Sea Fleet, military investigative department of the Pacific Fleet, military investigative department of the Strategic Missile Forces and Moscow city military investigative department) which in turn have own subordinated military investigative divisions (garrison military investigative divisions).

 Investigators of the Investigative Committee in a broad sense are directly investigators, senior investigators, heads of investigative divisions and their deputies, heads of investigative departments and their deputies, chairman and vice-chairmen of the Investigative Committee.
-All of them are federal government officials, have special ranks (специальные звания) and wear special uniform with shoulder marks.
-Military investigators (in a broad sense) are military personnel, have military ranks of commissioned officers and wear military uniform with shoulder marks but they are not subordinate to any military authority (excepting higher military investigator).
+All of them are federal government officials, have special ranks (специальные звания) and wear special uniform with shoulder insignia.
+Military investigators (in a broad sense) are military personnel, have military ranks of commissioned officers and wear military uniform with shoulder insignia but they are not subordinate to any military authority (excepting higher military investigator).

 There are 5 law-enforcement authorities where persons conducting an initial inquiry (Дознаватель) serve, in Russia: